-Action Intended outco me(s) (Include imp not eligible for Estimated impact: Did you meet the success criteria?
-(Include impact on pupils not eligible for the PPG, if appropriate) ns learned (and you will continue s approach) Cost (£) 6.
-Planned expe enditure Quality of tea aching for all Action Intended outcome(s) What is the evidence and rationale for this choice?
-How will you it is effect implemen ively Staff lead When will you review implementation?
-[Effective practice is to combine professional knowledge with robust evidence about approaches that are known to be effective.
-You may wish to consult external evidence sources such as the EEF Teaching and Learning Toolkit, the
+Action Intended outco me(s) meet the suc (Include imp not eligible f Estimated impact: Did you meet the success criteria?
+(Include impact on pupils not eligible for the PPG, if appropriate) is learned (and you will continue approach) Cost (£) 6.
+Planned ex penditure Quality of te eaching for all Action Intended outcome(s) What is the evidence and rationale for this choice?
+How will you it is effecti implement ively Staff lead When will you review implementation?
+[Effective practice is to combine professional knowledge with evidence about approaches that are known to be effective.
+You may wish to consult external evidence sources such as the EEF Teaching and Learning Toolkit, the robust

-Total budgeted cost (£): National Foundation for Educational Research (NfER) report on supporting the attainment of disadvantaged pupils, Ofsted's 2013 report on the pupil premium and Ofsted's 2014 report on pupil premium progress.]
+Total budgeted cost ( (£): National Foundation for Educational Research (NfER) report on supporting the attainment of disadvantaged pupils, Ofsted's 2013 report on the pupil premium and Ofsted's 2014 report on pupil premium progress.
 Targeted l support Action Intended outcome(s) What is the evidence and rationale for this choice?
 How will you ensure it is effectively implemented?
 Staff lead When will you review implementation?
-Total budgeted cost (£): Other ap proaches Action Intended outcome(s) What is the evidence and rationale for this choice?
+Total budgeted cost ( (£): Other ap proaches Action Intended outcome(s) What is the evidence and rationale for this choice?
 How will you ensure it is effectively implemented?
 Staff lead When will you review implementation?